GhostTrain86/MixerDownloaderScript/README.md

+Quixel Mixer is a program used for editting and downloading Quixel megascans from the Quixel.com library.
+If you download and install this program, and sign in with your quixel account, you will be able to see all the assets you have acquired within it.
+If you have yet to acquire all the assets you should run the script found here: https://gist.github.com/jamiephan/0c04986c7f2e62d5c87c4e8c8ce115fc This will add all the assets to your "collection", which you can then download with Quixel Mixer.

 Click "Code" and download the zip.
 Then just extract and open the MixerScript.bat with notepad and read the comments in there.
 Each comment starts with REM.
 You will possibly need to make some adjustments to the script based on where Mixer was installed on your PC.
 You will also need to find the mouse coordinates of your pointer so that you can map it to the buttons in Mixer correctly.

 For mouse coordinates there are some options, but I have autoit already installed so I just used it.
 You can download that here https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3.zip